bakercp/ofxTwitter/README.md

 ### Your OF App(s)

-To set up the `credentials.json` file & associated data for your OF app using ofxTwitterTools:
+To set up the `credentials.json` file & associated data for your OF app using ofxTwitter:

-1. Copy the contents of the ofxTwitterTools `data` folder into your OF app's `bin/data` folder
+1. Copy the contents of the ofxTwitter `data` folder into your OF app's `bin/data` folder
 2. Open your Twitter app's page on [apps.twitter.com](http://apps.twitter.com) & choose the "Keys & Access Tokens" tab
 3. Fill in your Twitter app's Consumer & Access info into your OF app's `bin/data/credentials.json` file
-4. Load the credentials before making a query with an ofxTwitterTools client:
+4. Load the credentials before making a query with an ofxTwitter client:

     ofxTwitter::Credentials credentials = ofxTwitter::Credentials::fromFile("credentials.json");
     client.setCredentials(credentials);